 Children are also at the risk of taking alcohol without their knowledge.
 Sometimes, teens worry that not having alcohol or drugs is uncool and may be under peer pressure to say yes to it.
 To avoid that, teach your kids early on how to say no to alcohol or drugs when someone offers it to them.

 Experts also say that teens, who eat dinner regularly with their parents, participate in after-school activities and are not allowed to wander around late at night, have a significantly lower risk of becoming involved in these situations.

 2. Increased Use Of Communication Devices And Social Media

 According to PewResearch Center, 73% of teenagers had access to smartphones in 2015 and more than 92% teens logged into social media every day using their smartphones (3)

 Use of communication devices and social media is not bad.
 In fact, it is necessary for teens to have a mobile phone so that parents can keep a track of their whereabouts.

-However, the use of these devices can turn into an addiction and affect your kid’s lifestyle and attitude.
+However, using these devices can become an addiction and affect your kid’s lifestyle, academic performance, and attitude.
 Social media can open doors for strangers who may want to take undue advantage of your naive teenager, which can be dangerous.